amaldu/AntiSpam-NLP-Pipeline/README.md

 #### Why not other metrics?

 **Accuracy**: measures the proportion of correct predictions (TPs & TNs) over all predictions.
-In an imbalanced dataset like ours where one class dominates, a model can achieve high accuracy by mostly predicting the majority class.
+In an imbalanced dataset like ours where one class dominates (ham), a model can achieve high accuracy by mostly predicting the majority class.
 However, this doesn't necessarily mean the model is performing well.

 Choosing precision, recall and f1-score is better because they focus on the model's performance of the minority class too.

 ## Experimentation:

 1. Base model BOW + Multinomial Naive Bayes

 Classification Report (Test):